kkensuke/nextjs-blog-tutorial/posts/espanso.en.md

         # cmd: "powershell -command \"[guid]::NewGuid().ToString()\""
 ```

-The following multiple examples deviate from the app's original purpose but are triggers for opening apps, websites, or files.
+The following multiple examples are triggers to open apps, websites, and files, which differ from the original purpose of the app.

-First, triggers to open a terminal or a specific folder.
+First, triggers to open the terminal or specific folders.
 ```yml
   - trigger: ";term"
     replace: "{{output}}"